Expanding and Strengthening the STEM Teacher Workforce Through UTeach

 Our SEED project expands UTeach preparation to populations not previously served by UTeach—STEM degree-holders, career-changers, and returning military.
 It also supports the development of innovative pathways to prepare more computer science teachers.

 To meet the needs of post-baccalaureate candidates, we are customizing the same preparation approach and curriculum that makes the UTeach undergraduate pathway so successful.
-The foundation of inquiry-based and equity-centered instructional approaches in UTeach also informs our development of K–12 CS curriculum, and our approach to developing in-service teachers’ classroom instructional skills to engage students who have been historically excluded from CS.
+The foundation of inquiry-based instructional approaches in UTeach also informs our development of K–12 CS curriculum, and our approach to developing in-service teachers’ classroom instructional skills to engage all students.

 Creation of Innovative Teacher Preparation Pathways

-To increase the number of highly qualified STEM teachers in general, we are supporting the expansion of UTeach program pathways at UTeach programs in four universities.
+To increase the number of highly qualified STEM teachers, we are supporting the expansion of UTeach program pathways at UTeach programs in four universities.
 The partner programs have exceeded their project enrollment.
-As of September 2021, enrollments were:
+Current programs have a total active enrollment of over 180 students.

 Creation of New Computer Science Curriculum for Teachers

-To increase the number of computer science teachers who can broaden participation of historically underrepresented students in computer science in high-needs schools, we have created a two-year sequence of AP CS curricula.
-We now offer a new project-based, equity-centered CSA curriculum offering to accompany our current CS Principles curriculum.
+To increase the number of computer science teachers who can broaden participation of students in computer science in high-needs schools, we have created a two-year sequence of AP CS curricula.
+We now offer a new project-based CSA curriculum offering to accompany our current CS Principles curriculum.

 Project Partnerships